Where To Eat

 Evgonia Restaurant - New Town - Milonogianni Street - A short excursion into the new town, perhaps 20 minutes' walk, brings you to this wonderful, family-run restaurant.
 Evgonia enters our quide on the strength of recommendations and two very satisfying visits (heavenly braised lamb, excellent pastitsio, mixed salad); it also has a good reputation for seafood.
 A recent review was less ecstatic so we will be monitoring.
 Certainly great at its best.

 To Thalassino Ageri - Halepa - a half hour walk or short drive down the coast to the East is this respected fish restaurant - a wonderfully romantic spot on the seashore.
-We have not visited recently but reviews are generally very good.

 Argentina Restaurant – Kolymbari (20 minutes drive West on motorway) – Kolymbari is famous for its fish taverns and Argentina is worth the drive for a dinner of lobster spaghetti (needs a prior phone call to order) and their unusual and very good salads.